Pretty Rhythm: Pretty All Friends

 In December 2017, to prepare for the franchise's 10th anniversary, a project titled Pretty All Friends was launched.
 In 2018, a merchandise line was launched.

 In August 2018, Icrea attempted to launch a line of body pillow covers featuring the lead female characters in swimsuits and posing suggestively for sale at Comic Market, as a collaboration with the Pretty All Friends merchandise line.
 They were met with criticism from Japanese and Korean fans for sexualizing characters from a children's show.
 Tatsunoko Productions responded by making the products for purchase on Internet only before cancelling it altogether.

 Kiratto Pri Chan

-After PriPara & Idol Time PriPara ended services in 2018, it was succeeded by Kiratto Pri☆Chan.
+After PriPara and Idol Time PriPara ended services in 2018, it was succeeded by Kiratto Pri Chan.
 The game was launched in arcades on April 19, 2018.

 Waccha PriMagi!

-After Kiratto Pri☆Chan ended services in 2021, it was succeeded by Waccha PriMagi!.
+After Kiratto Pri Chan ended services in 2021, it was succeeded by Waccha PriMagi!.
 The game was launched in arcades on October 1, 2021.

-Himitsu no AiPri
+AiPri

 After Waccha PriMagi! ended services in 2024, it was succeeded by Himitsu no AiPri.
 The game was launched in arcades on April 4, 2024.
+A second arcade game, Onegai AiPri, was launched in arcades on April 2, 2026.